JeffreySarnoff/UsingJuliaWell/README.md

 # Using Julia Well
-Jeffrey A. Sarnoff Uses Julia Well
+Jeffrey A. Sarnoff uses Julia well